 You can add European breakdown cover to any of the standalone breakdown cover options.
 This cover includes:

-- Spare parts dispatch if they are required to repairs your cars whilst abroad
+- Spare parts to be dispatched if they are required for repairs whilst your car's abroad

 - Extra accommodation expenses if you are stranded following a breakdown

 - Journey continuation or return home: the RAC will pay for car hire up to £125 per day up to a maximum of £1,500, if your car cannot be repaired immediately